QCA Code statement

 Gamma retains the services of Progressive Equity Research who provide independent research and commentary on Gamma.
 This can be accessed by any private investor via Progressive’s website.
 In addition, Gamma seeks to engage with publications which are used by private investors so that commentary on Gamma’s results becomes widely available.

 Gamma has identified its key customers, suppliers and other advisers and recognises that its own staff have been instrumental in the growth and success of the business to date.
-Below is a summary with further details with reference to Section 172 of the Companies Act being found on pages 26 – 31 of our annual report and accounts 2021.
+Below is a summary with further details with reference to Section 172 of the Companies Act being found on pages 32 to 37 of our Annual Report and Accounts 2022.

 Customers are key relationships for Gamma and the Group prides itself on its high standard of customer service.
 Gamma uses the net-promoter score to measure customer satisfaction as well as engaging with customers for input and feedback.

 The business relies on a number of suppliers to provide elements of its products and services and develops strong relationships with these suppliers.
 Gamma works closely with relevant regulatory bodies as they shape policy to prevent harm to consumers and businesses.

 A high priority is placed on employee engagement, regular staff surveys are performed, and the results reviewed and addressed.
 Gamma encourages development of existing staff and ensures that learning opportunities are available.